 In 2015 the Law Commission (the independent body which reviews legislation in England and Wales) published a wide-ranging review of Firearms legislation: Firearms Law – Reforms to Address Pressing Problems.
 The Law Commission identified several loopholes and made a number of specific recommendations to tighten the law.
-Earlier in 2015 the Inspectorate of Constabulary (HMIC now called HMICFRS) published a critical inspection of the firearms licensing functions in police forces: Targeting the risk: An inspection of the efficiency and effectiveness of firearms licensing in police forces in England and Wales.
+Earlier in 2015 the Inspectorate of Constabulary (HMIC now called HMICFRS) published a critical inspection of the firearms licensing functions of police forces: Targeting the risk: An inspection of the efficiency and effectiveness of firearms licensing in police forces in England and Wales.
 The inspectorate recommended that the Government review the status of guidance to police forces on their duties in relation to firearms.

 Since 2015 the Government has undertaken piecemeal reform of firearms legislation.
-Part six of the Police and Crime Act 2017 addressed most of the Law Commission’s recommendations and HMIC’s key concerns.
+Part VI of the Police and Crime Act 2017 addressed most of the Law Commission’s recommendations and HMIC’s key concerns.
 However, some of its provisions require secondary legislation or statutory guidance which the Government has yet to introduce.